Rdio: History

+Platforms

+It was available as a website and via app for Android, BlackBerry, iOS, and Windows Phone mobile devices, which could stream music from Rdio's servers or download music for offline playback; there were also clients for the Roku OS and Sonos systems.
+The web-based service also offered a native desktop client application for OS X and Windows, as well as a Windows Store application.

 Vdio

 On April 2, 2013 Rdio launched Vdio, a movie and television show streaming service.
 Vdio was set up similarly to Rdio but adopted a pay-per-view model.
 The service focused on newly released titles from major Hollywood studios like Disney, Fox, Universal Studios, and Warner Bros.

 Current Rdio subscribers were given US$25 in credit to spend on Vdio.

 Vdio was shut down on December 27, 2013.

 Critical reception

 In 2013, Entertainment Weekly compared a number of music services and judged Rdio the best, grading it "A" and writing that it had "by far the best app and online interface, making database searching and playlist curation easy".

 Partnerships

 Oi - On November 1, 2011, Rdio entered the Brazilian market by announcing a partnership with Oi, Brazil's largest telecommunications company, under the brand name Oi Rdio.

 Cumulus Media - On September 16, 2013, Cumulus Media announced a deal with Rdio that gave the second largest owner and operator of AM and FM radio stations in the United States an online outlet.
 This partnership gave Rdio broad access to its programming and promoted Rdio on Cumulus stations.

 Tesla Motors - On February 6, 2014, Tesla Motors’ CEO Elon Musk announced Rdio would be integrated into its cars in Europe as the default dashboard audio service.

 Google Chromecast - On March 31, 2014, Google announced a deal that made Rdio available on Chromecast in 12 countries.

 Jaguar Land Rover - In January 2015, Rdio announced a partnership with Jaguar Land Rover.
 The application went live on Jaguar LandRover's InControlApps Platform on July 3, 2015.

 HEOS by Denon - In July 2015, HEOS by Denon announced its new partnership with Rdio.

 Roku - Rdio is a special app button on the 'Roku 3' remote control, along with Netflix, Amazon, and Hulu.